June 26 – Sept. 27, 2015

 Oct.
 16, 2015 – Jan.
 3, 2016

 Watercolor artist Mary Whyte is a teacher and author whose figurative paintings have earned national recognition.
-A resident of Johns Island, SC, Whyte garners much of her inspiration from the Gullah descendants of coastal Carolina slaves.
+A resident of Johns Island, S.C., Whyte garners much of her inspiration from the Gullah descendants of coastal Carolina slaves.
 Her portraits are included in numerous corporate, private, university and museum collections and have been featured in a variety of national and international publications and on CBS Sunday Morning.
 The Mennello will include a series of iPad installations throughout the gallery to allow visitors to listen to audio recordings of stories collected by Whyte that share stories behind her work.
 In cooperation with Coleman Fine Art, Charleston, S.C.

 EVENINGS WITH THE DIRECTOR